:-)

 I have always wondered what would drive a twenty-year-old female

-in tiny Fort Ashby, WV to wind up as
+who grew up in a mobile home in tiny Fort Ashby, WV to wind up as

 a soldier in a harsh environment like Abu Ghraib.
 Even Mick Jagger